-Don’t forget that salt water fishing licenses are required for any fishing on Kiawah Island.
-And for safety, always us a dock or bridge instead of standing on a bank when fishing on Kiawah Island.
+Don’t forget that saltwater fishing licenses are required for any fishing on Kiawah Island.
+And for safety, always use a dock or bridge instead of standing on a bank when fishing on Kiawah Island.
 This will keep you out of the way of our native alligators.

 5. The Kiawah River